psychemedia/storytelling-notes/time.md

 ### Speed of sound

-According to the old lore, when you see the lighning, count out the seconds till you hear the thunder.
+According to the old lore, when you see the lightning, count out the seconds till you hear the thunder.
 Each five seconds counts out a mile to the centre of the storm.

 If you want to do the sums, the speed of sound in air is 330 m/s.
 A mile is just over 1600 meters (the 1500m athletics race is the modern mile).